 About Siri Suggestions on iPhone

-Siri makes suggestions for what you might want to do next, such as confirm an appointment or send an email, based on your previous requests.
+Siri makes suggestions for what you might want to do next, such as confirm an appointment or send an email, based on your routines and how you use your apps.
 For example, Siri might help when you do any of the following: